Visualizing the Wavenumber Content of a Point Pattern: Applications

 \subsection{Simulated Log-Gaussian Cox Processes with Noise}

 We begin by considering a simulated example in which we generate two point patterns with clustering occurring in the same locations, and then add observational noise to each in the form of Poisson processes, as shown in Fig.~\ref{fig:sim_example}.
 Whilst it is clear from the clustered points that there is a joint behavior between the two processes, this is much less clear when we add the noise.
 However, by applying a low-pass filter, focusing on the wavenumbers at which the spectral density is substantially not $\lambda$, we can clearly see this correlation again.
 To generate this example, joint clustering is obtained by generating two log-Gaussian Cox processes \cite{moller1998log} with shared intensity.
+Note that, whilst a single realization of such a process looks inhomogeneous, the random intensity is itself a homogeneous process, and thus the process as a whole is homogeneous.